Breast screening

 How can I make an appointment?

-If you're a woman aged 50 up to your 71st birthday, you'll be automatically invited for breast screening through your GP practice every three years.
+If you're a woman aged 50 or over, you'll be automatically invited for breast screening through your GP practice every 3 years until your 71st birthday.

-If you want to ask for an appointment because you're 71 or over and are no longer automatically invited for screening, you'll need to contact your local screening unit (this is currently not being offered in Scotland).
+If you want to ask for an appointment because you're 71 or over and are no longer automatically invited for screening, you'll need to contact your local screening unit.

 Find out how to contact your local screening unit on the NHS website.